espoirMur/my-blog-gastby/content/blog/read-emails-python/index.md

 ---
 title: Reading Emails from a Mailbox with python
 date: "2020-02-14T22:12:03.284Z"
-description: "Tutorials on how to read emails in Python" published : True
+description: "Tutorials on how to read emails with  Python" published : True

 ---